Skip to main content

 There are some limitations to HackerOne automations.

 • Your automation can only interact with HackerOne’s API.
-It is not possible to make calls to external APIs.
+It cannot make calls to external APIs.

 • Only organization admins can create automations.